Geometrical Quantum Chemical Engine: GENERAL FRAMEWORK

 Let us consider the leading-order contribution to to the work $W$, written as $W=\mathcal{W}+O(\epsilon)$, where

 is the adiabatic work expressed as the line integral of the thermodynamic vector potential

 along the trajectory $\partial \Omega$ of parameter control \cite{Brandner-Saito}.
 Note that $\mathcal{A}_{\mu}(\bm{\Lambda})$ corresponds to the BSN vector in adiabatic pumping processes~\cite{sinitsyn1,sinitsyn2}.
 We also note that the adiabatic work $\mathcal{W}$ is independent of $\epsilon$.
-We stress that the adiabatic work in Eq~\eqref{W-ad} is expressed as the geometrical vector potential in Eq.~\eqref{vector-potential} as expected below Eq.~\eqref{W}.
-Therefore, if $\mathcal{W}$ in Eq.~\eqref{W-ad} is finite, we extract the work from the quantum chemical engine under the control of external chemical potentials $\mu^{\rm L}$ and $\mu^{\rm R}$.
+We stress that the adiabatic work in Eq~\eqref{W-ad} is expressed as the geometrical vector potential in Eq.~\eqref{vector-potential} as was alluded to below Eq.~\eqref{W}.
+Therefore, if $\mathcal{W}$ in Eq.~\eqref{W-ad} is finite, we extract the work from the quantum geometrical engine under the control of external electrochemical potentials $\mu^{\rm L}$ and $\mu^{\rm R}$.

 The adiabatic work is related to the flux penetrating the area $\Omega$ surrounded by $\partial\Omega$.
 By using the Stokes theorem, one can rewrite the adiabatic work as

 Here we define the 1-form $\mathcal{A}=\mathcal{A}_\mu d\Lambda_\mu$.
 Introducing the thermodynamic curvature $F_{\mu\nu}$